 Gardens, the Botany Centre and entrances are wheelchair-accessible, but some other areas are not due to the

-The Gardens By The Bay also has wheelchairs available for rental, for $2 per day.
+By the Bay also has wheelchairs available for rental at $2 per day.
 It also has special ramps, lifts, wide

 Playgrounds and toy libraries

 There are over a dozen inclusive playgrounds in Singapore.
-These have equipment, such as wheelchair-accessible
+These have equipment such as wheelchair-accessible

-merry-go-rounds, that allow children with and without special needs to play together.
-Children with special needs can also visit “toy libraries” which have toys that are specially selected for such children.
+merry-go-rounds which allow children with and without special needs to play together.
+Children with special needs can also visit these 'toy libraries' which have toys that are specially curated for

 Vacationing in Singapore

 allows you to filter searches for properties with accessibility features.
 These include Agoda, Airbnb and TripAdvisor.